 The steps to purchase a home

 This is much different than simply figuring out how much your mortgage is going to be and fitting it into your budget.
-This is a very important first step in learning about your finances and all that comes along with a mortgage. (for more information about pre-approvals check out my Abilene Texas real estate affiliate)
+This is a very important first step in learning about your finances and all that comes along with a mortgage. (

 A lender will sit down with you and examine your finances and determine by your debt to income ratio what your budget can really afford and then state a figure to max that out at.
 Just because the lender says you are approved for a certain amount, you may not want to spend that much.
 Don't think of it as the number you have to come close to but as the absolute maximum your income can support.